 Left photo: "Beauty" Muka (fibre from Harakeke leaves), Right photo: "Beast" Possum fur (naturally grey and dyed with Harakeke seed pods) on Taranaki andesite,

 The story of those two is paradigmatic for New Zealand.
 Several immigrants, foreign cultures and introduced species have colonised and destroyed very quickly well balanced ecosystems and indigenous traditions.
-No wonder there is still a constant battle going on in this country between good and bad, beloved and hated, natives and aliens - Beauty and the Beast.
+No wonder there is still a constant battle going on in this country between good and bad, beloved and hated, local and alien - Beauty and the Beast.

-But what if - just like in the fairytale - "Beauty" would fall in love with the "Beast" and transform it into something adorable?
-What if they would bring their unique qualities together to create balance and love?
+But what if - just like in the fairytale - Beauty would fall in love with the Beast?
+What if they would entwine their unique qualities to create something

 And then this story might end: